Top 15 Frequently Asked Questions with Answer about Everest Base Camp Trek

 Equipment list for Everest Base Camp Trekking

 As Everest Base Camp is a trekking destination, you will need only trekking gear.
-This includes a proper trekking shoe, sunglasses, hat, sun-cream, a bag pack with stuff, and a trekking pole (if you want) are some of the basic equipment lists.
+This includes a proper trekking shoe, sunglasses, hat, sun cream, a bag packed with stuff, and a trekking pole (if you want) are some of the basic equipment lists.

-Everest Base Camp is a tea house trek but used to be a camping trek some decade ago.
+Everest Base Camp is a tea house trek but used to be a camping trek some decades ago.
 After the first successful expedition to the summit in 1953, the popularity of Mt.
 Everest grew rapidly and became the center of interest for adventure lovers from around the world.

 As a result, this leads locals to operate lodges and tea houses to earn their living and now there is a sufficient number of lodges all throughout the trail.
 But make sure as we ascend higher the number of lodges is fewer.
 This is due to its altitude and also the region falls under a conservation area restricting the number.

-This makes local nominalize the number of lodges and tea houses, but there are sufficient enough to find some rooms on a twin-sharing basis.
+This makes locals nominalize the number of lodges and tea houses, but there are sufficient enough to find some rooms on a twin-sharing basis.
 Each room in the Everest region will have two separate beds and if you are single you have to share your room with others.

 What is altitude sickness in Everest Base Camp Trek?

 Altitude sickness is mainly related to sickness caused due to excessive gain of altitude while ascending into the Himalayas, and this is a common sickness for many trekkers while encountering a destination that is above 3500 meters.

 There are mainly three different types of altitude sickness i.e., Acute Mountain Sickness (AMS), High Altitude Pulmonary Edema (HAPE), and High-Altitude Cerebral Edema (HACE).
 All these altitude sicknesses might be hazardous if medical attention is not made.

 The most common symptoms of altitude sickness are difficulty in breathing, loss of appetite, Problem with sleep, Dizziness, Headache, Vomiting, Loss of energy, Cough, Inability to walk, etc.

 What are the permits required for Everest Base Camp Trek?